 -Computer tuner cards will need to be QAM compliant.

-Can I smoke in my bedroom or apartment?
+May I smoke in my bedroom, suite, or apartment?

-* Should smoke from outside 25 feet cause a concern, students may be asked to move further away from a residence hall.
+* Should smoking from outside 25 feet cause a concern to anyone, then students may be asked to move further away from the YCP building.

-*Illegal items will be referred to the College's disciplinary system.
-A typical first offense is a $50 fine.
+*Any student found in possession of prohibited items will be referred to the College's disciplinary system.
+A typical first offense is a $50 fine per student.
 Please leave these items at home.

 How much is laundry and where is it?

 Each hall/complex has laundry facilities.
 Some are centrally located in the building while others are located on individual floors or an adjacent building.
 One wash cycle costs $1.00 and a dry cycle costs $1.25.
 Flex cards must be used for all washers and dryers on campus except in the Springdale Pershing, Kieffer, Curry, Arnold, Wenger and Newberry houses.
-These houses have coin-operated machines.
-You can add more flex dollars to your card and the Business Office in the Miller Administration building or by visiting the YCP Flex Card Webpage.
+The cost of laundry is incorporated into the cost of the house.
+You can add more flex dollars to your card at the Business Office in the Miller Administration building or by visiting the YCP Flex Card Webpage.

 Where can I store my bike?